waggle-sensor/ml-neon-snow/README.md

 ./download-image-list.sh urls.txt
 ```

-This will download and save the images into a `phenocam.sr.unh.edu` directory with the same structure as their site.
+This will download the images into a `phenocam.sr.unh.edu` directory with the same structure as their site.

 ```bash
 $ find phenocam.sr.unh.edu